sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 ### Task 3: Install pgAdmin on the LabVM

 pgAdmin greatly simplifies database administration and configuration tasks by providing an intuitive GUI.
+Because of this, we will be using it to create a new application user and test the migration.

 1. You will need to navigate to <https://www.pgadmin.org/download/pgadmin-4-windows/> to obtain the latest version of pgAdmin 4, which, at the time of writing, is **v4.22**.
 Select the link to the installer, as shown below.